 Mohammed Bilal is best known as "the even-tempered, dread-locked rapper guy” on MTV's Real World III San Francisco.
-He is also a diversity consultant, musician, poet, and an extraordinary writer who educates audiences about some of today’s greatest social problems.
+He is also a diversity educator, musician, poet, and an extraordinary writer who educates audiences about some of today’s greatest social problems.

 As a facilitator of over 300 diversity presentations and workshops worldwide, his topics include 12 Steps to Appreciating Diversity, A People of Color's Guide to Forgiving Whites, Cross-Cultural Communication, Lower-Casing AIDS: A Hip-Hop Memoir, and LoveLife: The Disempowerment of AIDS.
 Bilal also offers Spoken Word/Hip-Hop Performances.